-Students should work in groups of three depending upon the section's enrollment, and may select their group members initially.
+Students should work in groups of two or three depending upon the section's enrollment, and may select their group members initially.
 Students will be rotated to different groups throughout the semester, and responsibilities within the group should rotate as well, so that each member learns how to use Excel, LoggerPro, and helps conduct the experiment.
+Each member of this class is expected to treat everyone with respect, contribute to a welcoming and inclusive environment, and equally contribute to the work during lab sessions.